Impostor/Impostor/docs/Running-the-server.md

       - 22023:22023/udp
     volumes:
       - /path/to/local/config.json:/app/config.json # For easy editing of the config
       - /path/to/local/plugins:/app/plugins         # Only needed if using plugins
+      - /path/to/local/libraries:/app/libraries     # Only needed if using external libraries
 ```

 ## Multiple servers